15 Helpful Tips for Flying with Toddlers

 Familiarize your kiddo with a tablet

 If you choose to use a tablet on a flight, familiarize your child with the tablet ahead of time.
 Help them find a favorite show to watch or game to play a week before your flight.
 I made the mistake of keeping the iPad away from Chulengo until we got on a flight.
 He had no interest in the tablet because he had never seen it before.
 The next time we flew, I let him look at the apps ahead of time to gain interest.
+I also had him wear the headphones so that he would be familiar with them on the plane.
 Then when I pulled it out on a flight, he was excited to use it, and it kept him very busy.

 Find the right apps to keep them entertained, too.
 I always try downloading apps that don’t need the internet in case we get stuck somewhere without service.
 A few of my favorites for toddlers include: